-Best Practices
+Best practices

 Use ELT instead of ETL

-ELT (Extract, Load, Transform) process involves extracting data from sources, loading it into a staging area in the database, transforming the data using SQL (adjusting formats, checking primary keys and foreign keys, checking data quality, normalizing data), and then integrating data into the target schema.
-The staging area here is usually a schema within the database which buffers the data for the transformation.
-The transformed data is then integrated into the corresponding target schema of the same Exasol database instance.
+An ELT process involves extracting data from sources and loading it into a staging area in the database, then transforming the data using SQL (adjusting formats, checking primary keys and foreign keys, checking data quality, normalizing data), and finally integrating data into the target schema.

-- Since the transformation is done from within the database, the full cluster performance is utilized.
+• Since the transformation is done from within the database, the full cluster performance is utilized.

-- There is no contamination of data in the target schema with the temporary staging data.
+• There is no contamination of data in the target schema with the temporary staging data.

 Data transformation

-- Identify the possible error cases
+1. Identify possible error cases

 Primary key constraint check